-The resigned Government continues to manage the current affaires until the nomination, by the President of the Republic, of a new Prime Minister and of a new Government.
+The resigned Government continues to manage the current affaires until the appointment, by the President of the Republic, of a new Prime Minister and of a new Government.

-If a motion of censure is rejected, its signatories cannot propose a new one during the course of the same session, except in the case specified in the following paragraph.
+If a motion of censure is rejected, its signatories may not propose a new one during the course of the same session, except in the case provided for in the following paragraph.

 The Prime Minister, after deliberation of the Council of Ministers, engages the responsibility of the Government before the National Assembly on the vote of a text.

-In this case, this text is considered adopted, except if a motion of censure, deposited in the following twenty-four hours, is voted within the conditions specified in the first paragraph of this Article.
+In this case, this text is considered adopted, except if a motion of censure, deposited in the following twenty-four hours, is voted within the conditions provided for in the first paragraph of this Article.